 Adams County Sheriff's Office

-The Adams County Sheriff’s Office Dispatch Center is responsible for receiving and dispatching all emergency and non-emergency calls for service within Adams County and are responsible for answering all administrative phone calls coming into the Sheriff’s Office.
-The Dispatch Center is currently staffed by a Dispatch Sergeant, eight full-time Dispatchers and two part-time Dispatchers.
+The Adams County Sheriff’s Office Dispatch Center is responsible for receiving and dispatching all emergency and non-emergency calls for service within Adams County, and answering all administrative phone calls coming into the Sheriff’s Office.
+The Dispatch Center is currently staffed by a dispatch sergeant, eight full-time dispatchers, and two part-time dispatchers.

 WHAT TO DO WHEN YOU CALL

-When contacting the Adams County Sheriff’s Office please be patient with the Dispatcher.
-The Dispatchers may have multiple phone calls and radio traffic occurring in addition to your phone call.
-The Dispatcher is required to get certain information from you if you are calling in a complaint or emergency.
-The Dispatcher will need to get the nature of the complaint or emergency and will need as much information as possible regarding what is occurring to help determine what resources are needed for a particular call for service.
-It is important to try to remain calm while speaking with the Dispatcher and speak clearly.
-If you are emotional or not speaking clearly it can be difficult for the Dispatcher to get the necessary information needed to relay to responding resources.
-The Dispatcher will also ask you for your name and the names of anyone else involved.
-Callers are allowed to remain anonymous.
-Please be aware if you are calling in a complaint and wish to remain anonymous it may limit what action Law Enforcement can take, especially if they do not witness what you saw.
+When contacting the Adams County Sheriff’s Office, please be patient with the dispatcher.
+The dispatchers may have multiple phone calls and radio traffic occurring simultaneously, in addition to your phone call.
+The dispatcher is required to get certain information from you if you are calling in a complaint or emergency.
+The dispatcher will need to get the nature of the complaint and as much information as possible regarding what is occurring.
+This helps them determine what resources are needed for that call for service.
+It is important to try to remain calm while speaking with the dispatcher and speak clearly; if you are emotional or not speaking clearly it can be difficult for the dispatcher to obtain the necessary information needed to adequately advise responding resources.
+The dispatcher will also ask you for your name and the names of anyone else involved, although callers are allowed to remain anonymous.
+Please be aware if you are calling in a complaint and wish to remain anonymous it may limit what action law enforcement can take, especially if they do not witness the incident.

-911 Emergency Calls are the priority calls coming into the Dispatch center.
-Dispatchers will put other non-priority phone calls on hold to answer 911 Emergency Calls.
+911 emergency calls are given priority status when coming into the Dispatch Center.
+Dispatchers will put non-priority phone calls on hold to answer 911 emergency calls.